dumosuku/dumosuku.github.io/_posts/2023-03-14-Pollution.md

 As we can see, these are the key contents of the associated `PHPSESSID` values.
 If anyone isn’t familiar with this layout, this is just a serialized PHP string.

-> ❗️ What’s a PHPSESSID and why is this important?
+> What’s a PHPSESSID and why is this important?
 >
 > A `PHPSESSID` is a cookie commonly given out most if not all PHP sites.
 These are session identifiers that correspond with a actual data on the back end that stores information such as your username or even an email associated with your account.
 Note that this value is just an identifier— an arbitrary value.
 In this Redis database however, we are able to see the values of the cookie and even manipulate meaning we can create our own cookie with its own set values.
+{: .prompt-danger }

-> ⚠️ How can we abuse this?
+> How can we abuse this?
 >
 > Well, if we can sign cookies with any value, it would be possible to spin up a “session” for an account that doesn’t exist and possibly even bypass authentication such as the one seen on the `/login.php` of the developers site.
+{: .prompt-warning }

 ## Revisiting Developers Subdomain